DakotaLMartinez/javascript-events-shopping-list/README.md

 Feature: they can check off products as in their cart. (we're going through the store and adding products to our cart from our list as we go)
-Behavior: User drags a product from their shoppingList to their Cart Data Result: a ShoppingListItem is updated to have inCart = true Display Result: the ShoppingListItem is removed from shoppingListContainer and added to CartItemsContainer
+Behavior: User drags a product from their shoppingList to their Cart Data Result: a ShoppingListItem is updated to have in_cart = true Display Result: the ShoppingListItem is removed from shoppingListContainer and added to CartItemsContainer